Legislative Intern Candidate Application

-Thank you for your interest in applying for the 2019 Legislative Internship Program.
-Please read the instructions below carefully and make sure to complete all components of the three part application process detailed below.
-All three parts must be completed prior to the Nov.
+Please read the instructions below carefully and make sure to fully complete our four step application process.
+All four parts must be completed prior to the Nov.
 1st deadline for your application to be accepted.

 STEP 1, contact the official Legislative Internship Program Advisor on your campus.
 Each school has different registration requirements in relation to eligibility criteria and credit.
 You must work with this advisor through the application process.

-(Click here to see the list of Advisors)
+(Click here to access the list of Advisors)

 STEP 2, complete our online application below.
 The application for each program year is posted in the preceding September.

 - a cover letter expressing why you are applying for the internship and what activities or experiences have you had that you believe will qualify you as an intern;

 - a one page resume that outlines your educational background, honors or recognition, work experience, activities, special skills, etc.;

 - a transcript from the college that you currently attend.
 Unofficial transcripts are acceptable.
-Applicants must complete at least 20 college credits by January 2019.
-The Internship Committee will require an updated transcript at the beginning of the internship if Fall 2018 classes are needed to meet that requirement
+Applicants must complete at least 20 college credits by the January program state.
+No more than 3 AP credits can be counted towards this minimum.
+The Internship Committee will require an updated transcript at the beginning of the internship if Fall classes are needed to meet that requirement;

 Applications will be considered incomplete until all four of the components above have been submitted.
 Incomplete applications will not be accepted and/or reviewed.

 Our On-Campus Program Advisors must complete a Campus Advisor Recommendation Form for each student applicant.
 This form will become part of your application and cannot be completed until you provide them with the information listed above.